 Riders and community members are invited to participate in Marin Transit's Advisory Committees: the Marin Paratransit Coordinating Council (PCC) and the Marin Mobility Consortium (MMC).
 The PCC provides an ongoing forum for riders and other stakeholders to provide input and receive updates about the District's ADA-mandated paratransit program.
-The MMC provides an ongoing forum for community partners and stakeholders to provide input and receive updates about the District's efforts toward expanding mobility for all community members, particularly as they relate to the Marin Access suite of programs.
+The MMC provides an ongoing forum for community partners and stakeholders to provide input and receive updates toward expanding mobility for all community members, particularly as they relate to the Marin Access suite of programs.